 Visit your local library and bookstore as often as possible.
-The more kids read with their parents, teachers and caregivers, the more books become a familiar and favourite pastime.
+The more kids read with their parents, teachers and caregivers, the more books become a familiar and favorite pastime.
 Young children should be encouraged to participate in reading by identifying the pictures they recognize and turning the pages.

 Discover more about fostering pre-literacy skills.